Climate of the Hunter 3 scaled e1597695393613

 Climate of the Hunter is just one of the incredible line-up of films Fantasia Fest 2020 has in store, and Nightmare on Film Street will be covering them all!
 Make sure to join us on our Facebook, Twitter, or Instagram so you don’t miss a single review, not to mention all the talent interviews we’ve got planned.
 For all the Fantasia coverage you could possibly want, plus all the best horror discussion you can find online, keep lurking at Nightmare on Film Street.

-Climate Of The Hunter Poster
+Climate of the Hunter Poster

 Review